 The town of Tulúm doesn’t sit directly on the coast, but is only a short distance away.
 However, the archeological ruins sit atop a 40-foot cliff overlooking the beach.
 In fact, it is believed to be the only Maya ruin with its own beach.
 Visitors to the site often bring their swim suits to make for a complete day.

 The Yucatán Peninsula, home to Tulúm and the Riviera Maya, is among the safest regions in all of Mexico.
 It is easy to explore by bus or car.
 Dotted with small villages as well as the major cities of Cancún and Mérida, and medium-size cities like Playa del Carmen and Valladolid (Bah-yah-doe-leed), you can generally find anything you need.
 There are Sam’s Clubs, Walmarts, Costco, and Sears in all the larger cities and towns.
 The closest international airport is Cancún.
 Other airports are located in Cozumel and Mérida.

 Cost of Living in Tulúm

-Mexico offers a significantly reduced cost of living when compared to the U.S., and Tulúm falls in line with that expectation.
-Rent for a one-bedroom apartment in town will run about $350 to $450 a month.
-A three-bedroom place will cost about $950 a month.
-To buy a 1,200-square-foot home, you’ll spend about $125,000 in town and rent for that same home will run to about $1,100 a month.
+Mexico offers a significantly reduced cost of living when compared to the U.S., and Tulúm falls in line with that expectation, with the exception of rent.
+Given Tulum’s growth in popularity as a vacation destination and the rise in short term rentals, you should expect to pay above average rent in Tulum than in other areas of Mexico.
+To buy a 1,200-square-foot home, you’ll spend about $125,000 and rent for a two-bedroom apartment will run about $1,500 to $2,500 a month.